Basic Roleplay

 Getting on their level

-When talking to people it is sometimes best that you try your best to make them trust you whether they are victims, witnesses or suspects.
-When you are talking to someone you will try to match their way of speaking and try good cop bad cop.
-Sometimes, it’s clear that an Officer isn't engaging or getting the interaction they need, it may be prudent to inter jack and try a new approach.
+When communicating with others, especially victims, witnesses, patients, or suspects, it is important to work towards establishing trust.
+Always adapt your communication style with the person you are speaking with, using techniques like being a good cop or bad cop routine.
+Sometimes, it’s clear that an emergency worker isn't engaging or getting the interaction they need, it may be prudent to inter jack and try a new approach.

-You still have to act like a Police Officer and have that sense of professionalism.
+You must always act like an emergency worker and have that sense of professionalism.

 Making an Arrest